SAN CARLOS, AZ – WELLNESS / MEDICINE CLINIC

 WHEN AND WHERE TO MEET YOUR TEAM

 NOTE: This is a non-surgical clinic.
-This will be a high-volume mobile clinic providing wellness and sick animal care in various neighborhoods throughout the reservation.
+This will be a mobile outreach clinic providing wellness and sick animal care in various neighborhoods throughout the reservation and medical support for our regional partners, the Parker Project, who will be providing concurrent spay/neuter services (http://theparkerproject.org)

-Volunteers of all types are encouraged to apply.
+Volunteers of all types are encouraged to apply (veterinarians, technicians/assistants, veterinary and technician students and support volunteers).
 No prior field experience necessary.

-DEPARTURE: May 30 will be the last working day of the trip.
-We will return to Phoenix late the evening of the 30th.
-Flights may be booked out anytime May 31.
-You will be responsible for arranging your own accommodations prior to and after the pick-up and drop-off times.
+January 30 will be the last working day of the trip.
+Departure time will be dependent on case load and community needs, but we can expect to leave the community early evening on January 30 .
+Flights may be booked out anytime January 31 .
+You will be responsible for arranging your own accommodations prior to and after the arrival and departure times.

-CLINIC INFORMATION: You will be part of a team bringing quality veterinary services to the San Carlos Apache Reservation in Arizona.
-We will be providing 5 days of high volume wellness services; working collaboratively with Tribal Animal Control and Public Health officers to provide preventative care for as many animals as possible.
-We will be working outdoors under a variety of conditions and the clinic is likely to be busy and fast-paced.
+You will be part of a team bringing quality veterinary medical services to the San Carlos Apache Reservation in Arizona.
+We will be providing 3 days of wellness services in conjunction with spay/neuter services being provided by the Parker Project as well as care for sick and injured animals as needed.
+We may also provide neighborhood outreach services and targeted home visits.
+We will be working outdoors under a variety of conditions.